Overview Symptoms How it happensHow is it diagnosed? Treatments

 Many people find the appearance of psoriasis embarrassing and this can have a significant impact on their mental health; rates of anxiety and depression are higher than in the general population.

-Psoriasis is associated with other health conditions that form part of the metabolic syndrome, including diabetes, obesity and high blood pressure.
+Psoriasis is associated with other health conditions that form part of the metabolic syndrome, including diabetes, obesity, high cholesterol and high blood pressure.

 How it Happens